spessasus/sf2-rmidi-specification/README.md

 Original format idea by Zoltán Bacskó of [Falcosoft](https://falcosoft.hu), further expanded by spessasus.
 Specification written by spessasus with the help of Zoltán.

-Revision 1.14
+Revision 1.15
 ## Preamble

 <p align="justify">
 MIDI files have long-faced a significant challenge: <strong>different sounds on different devices.</strong>
 SF2 + MIDI combinations address this issue partially by ensuring that playing both files through an SF2-compliant synth results in the same sound being produced.
-The RMIDI format is not new; it was originally developed by Microsoft as a RIFF wrapper for MIDI files and later expanded by the MIDI Manufacturers Association to support embedding DLS soundfonts.
+The RMIDI format is not new; it was originally developed by Microsoft as a RIFF wrapper for MIDI files and later expanded by the MIDI Manufacturers Association to support embedding DLS sound banks.
 However, DLS is not widely used today, whereas the SoundFont2 (SF2) format serves a similar purpose and remains quite popular.
 The SF2 RMIDI format integrates MIDI and SF2 files into a single file, augmented with additional metadata.
 This document serves as the official specification for this format.